rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/logging/deployment-logs.md

 rapyuta.io provides tabular searchable logs (*historical logs*) for components of a deployment both in the cloud or on a device.

-Additionally, for components deployed on the cloud the rapyuta.io offers a way to stream (*live logs*) and follow stdout/stderr.
+Additionally, for components deployed on the cloud, rapyuta.io offers a way to stream (*live logs*) and follow stdout/stderr.

 [Add a *ROS Publisher Exclusive* package](/getting-started/create-new-package) that has a _Talker_ component with cloud runtime.
 It publishes the ROS topic _/telemetry_ with **Maximum** **QoS** as well as prints debug information to *stdout*.
 [Deploy the package](/getting-started/deploy-package) on the cloud by the name _ROS publisher exclusive deployment_

 1. On the left navigation bar, click **DEPLOYMENTS**.
 2. Select specific deployment whose logs you want to view or analyse.
-In this example, _ROS publisher exclusive deployment_ is selected.
+In this example, select _ROS publisher exclusive deployment_.
 3. On the deployment's **DETAILS** tab, ensure the green progress bar is at **Succeeded** and **Status:Running** point.

 ## Historical logs